 The Compelling Need for Cultural and Linguistic Competence

 The rationale to incorporate cultural competence into organizational policy are numerous.
-The National Center for Cultural Competence has identified six salient reasons for review:
+The National Center for Cultural Competence has identified five salient reasons for review:

 To respond to current and projected demographic changes in the United States.